The profit lies in the purchase - buying prescription drugs correctly

 Efficiency begins with purchasing

-In a market in which the sales prices of prescription drugs are largely regulated, purchasing remains one of the few levers with which to actively influence gross profit, profit and unit benefit.
-This article shows how pharmacies can improve their profitability and secure financial leeway through targeted purchasing strategies.
-And without a great deal of extra effort in the already stressful day-to-day running of a pharmacy.
+In a market where the retail prices of prescription drugs are largely regulated, purchasing remains one of the few levers available to actively influence gross margin, profit, and profit per unit.
+This article shows how pharmacies can improve their profitability and secure financial flexibility through targeted purchasing strategies—without adding significant extra work to their already stressful daily routines.

 Purchasing as a success factor